Britain charges Barclays, ex-bosses over "unlawful" Qatari deal

 CHARGED

-The case centres on agreements between Barclays and Qatari investors during two fundraisings in June and October 2008.
+The case centers on agreements between Barclays and Qatari investors during two fundraisings in June and October 2008.

 Qatar Holding, part of the Qatar Investment Authority sovereign wealth fund, and Challenger, an investment vehicle of former Qatari prime minister Sheikh Hamad bin Jassim bin Jabr al-Thani, invested around 5.3 billion pounds in Barclays.